How To Prepare For Vanlife With A Baby

 How Will Baby Travel?

-The next hugely important thing to consider for vanlife with a baby is where will they be while you are physically driving places?
+The next hugely important thing to consider for vanlife with a baby is where they will be while you are physically driving places?
 As already mentioned, we have three seats in our cab so we simply got a car seat that fits in the middle.

 However if you only have a single passenger seat you may need space to fit a car seat in an extra seat of the living area of the van.
 Just remember if you are doing this to make sure you're complying with the seatbelt law for your country.
 Here it is for the UK.